OpenWaterFoundation/owf-data-co-ditch-and-reservoir-companies/README.md

 The Excel or csv files can be used as tabular datasets as is, to create filtered lists or to link to other datasets.
 Data-processing software such as TSTool can be used to link this dataset to other datasets.
 Datasets can be used within GIS software to create maps.

 The format and contents of the dataset will change over time.
 It is recommended to save a copy of the dataset.

+## Disclaimer ##

+OWF has attempted to create a complete statewide dataset of ditch and reservoir companies.
+However, this dataset is likely incomplete due to limitations in input datasets.
+OWF will attempt to fill data gaps as the dataset is used for analysis and funding allows for more data review.
+OWF provides no guarantee as to the accuracy of the data.  **Use this dataset at your own risk.**  OWF welcomes feedback to improve the dataset.

 ## License ##